vagabondlab/prism/README.md

 * **Heudiconv:** Install Heudiconv following the instructions on the official documentation.
 * **Singularity:** Install Singularity to run the fMRIPrep container.
 * **DICOM Files:** Place your DICOM files in the appropriate directory.
 * **Heuristic File:** Create a heuristic Python file that defines how to convert and name your DICOM files.
-This file will be utilized by `script1` and `script2`.
+This file will be utilized by `script2`.
 * **fMRIPrep Singularity Image:** Download the fMRIPrep Singularity image.

 ## Usage